Tochemey/goakt/architecture/ARCHITECTURE.md

 1. The cluster emits a `NodeLeft` event.
 2. The **leader node** fetches the departed node's peer state (list of actors and grains it owned) from the cluster store.
-3. The leader sends a `Rebalance` message to the relocator actor.
+3. The leader registers an in-flight relocation job keyed by the departed address (`beginRelocation`), so duplicate `NodeLeft` events for an address whose relocation is still running are ignored, then sends a `Rebalance` message to the relocator actor.
-4. The relocator distributes the departed node's actors and grains across remaining nodes:
+4. The relocator spawns one short-lived **relocation worker per departed node**, so relocations of distinct nodes proceed concurrently.
+Each worker distributes the departed node's actors and grains across remaining nodes:
    - Singleton actors always move to the leader.
    - Non-singleton, relocatable actors are spread across peers.
    - Grains are distributed evenly.
-5. For each relocated actor/grain: the stale registry entry is removed, the actor is re-spawned on the target node, and the new location is registered.
-6. A `RebalanceComplete` event is emitted.
+5. The worker recreates the leader's share locally and hands each peer its whole share in batched `RelocateBatch` requests (at most 500 items per request, retried twice before the peer is considered unreachable).
+An unreachable peer's unsent remainder is moved once to the next surviving peer.
+6. Failures are isolated per item: a failing actor, grain, or peer never aborts the rest of the rebalance.
+The items that could not be relocated are reported in a single `RelocationFailed` event on the event stream.
+7. On completion the worker deletes the departed node's peer state from the cluster store, releases the relocation job (`endRelocation`), and stops.
+A worker that dies abnormally (a panic stops it) leaves its job registered, and the relocator's `Terminated` handler aborts and reports the relocation.

 Actors flagged as non-relocatable and system actors are skipped.